Design Building Room 330

 Eldra-Dominique Walker is an architectural historian whose dissertation examines the theme of the “primitive” in nineteenth-century French architectural thought and practice.
 She received the support of the Bourse Jeanne Marandon from the Société de professeurs français et francophones d’Amérique (SPFFA), the Frederick Sheldon Traveling Fellowship from Harvard University, and the Pforzheimer Fellowship from the Harvard Library.
 More broadly, Modern European Architecture (1750-1950) is her primary field, and her additional research interests include transnational histories, architectural literature, intersections between race and architecture, history and theory of architectural ornament, and the theory and practice of architectural preservation.

 Eldra has presented work at conferences organized by the University of Geneva and the University of Leuven, the Southeast Chapter of the Society of Architectural Historians, Harvard’s Graduate School of Design, the European Architectural History Network, and the Première Université d’été de programme STARACO (STAtus, RAce, et COuleur) at the University of Nantes.

-She joined the Department of Architecture as an Assistant Professor in 2019 and directs the MDesign Historic Preservation Program.
+She joined the Department of Architecture as an Assistant Professor in 2019.
 Additionally, she was the Nettie Seabrooks Graduate Curatorial Intern in European Art at the Detroit Institute of Arts, where she assisted museum curators with an upcoming exhibition entitled "Color of Faith."
 Eldra has taught courses at the GSD in Western Architectural history and theory, from the Renaissance to the present.
 Before coming to Harvard, Eldra was an architectural design reviewer in the District of Columbia Office of Planning.
 Eldra has an MS in Historic Preservation from the University of Pennsylvania and a BS from Morgan State University.